-- Wait a few seconds before pressing the keys, to give your Mac more time to recognise the keyboard as it starts up.
+- You may need to wait a few seconds before pressing the keys to give your Mac time to recognise the keyboard as it starts up.
 Some keyboards have a light that flashes briefly at startup, indicating that the keyboard is recognised and ready for use.

 - If you're using a wireless keyboard, plug it into your Mac, if possible.
 Or use your built-in keyboard or a wired keyboard.
 If you're using a keyboard made for a PC, such as a keyboard with a Windows logo, try a keyboard made for Mac.